-Online Educational Course
+Online Educational Courses

-Preventing Sexual Misconduct & Sex Discrimination
+For Faculty and Staff: Preventing Sexual Misconduct & Sex Discrimination

 Northwestern is committed to providing a campus environment that is free from sexual misconduct and discrimination and where people understand their responsibilities to help prevent sexual misconduct, including sexual assault, sexual harassment, sexual exploitation, stalking, and dating and domestic violence.
-Because we are all responsible for the safety of our community, the university provides faculty, staff, graduate students, and professional students with valuable education and resources through an online course, Preventing Sexual Misconduct & Sex Discrimination.
+Because we are all responsible for the safety of our community, the university provides faculty and staff with valuable education and resources through an online course, Preventing Sexual Misconduct & Sex Discrimination.

 The interactive web-based course for faculty and staff educates participants about sexual misconduct, the associated laws and University policies, and available resources at Northwestern.
 Topics such as sex discrimination, sexual assault, sexual harassment, dating and domestic violence, and stalking are covered.
 Over 20,000 members of the Northwestern community completed the course when it was first launched in December 2015-January 2016.